 Sick Leave Bank or Temporary Total Disability?
 An Introduction to How Leave Benefit Options Will Affect Your Workers’ Compensation Case

 Many of my teacher clients often ask, and understandably so, how will I be paid while I am out of work and recovering from my injury?
 Because many boards of education in Maryland offer benefits other than what the Workers’ Compensation Act allows – the answer is – “it depends”.
-Oftentimes, the type of… Read More »
+Oftentimes, the type of benefit… Read More »

 I was told I have lifetime medical coverage, under workers’ compensation, but they are denying my claim!

 The Law.
 Many injured workers remember that towards the end of their case, when they settled, received a lump sum award, or weekly payments for a set period of time for their workers’ compensation claim, they were told that there right to medical treatment was left open for the duration of their life.
 However,… Read More »